About me

 I never did finish Tree Cutter, but making it was a turning point.
-It showed me that the best way to learn coding isn't through books or tutorials—it's by *building* things.
+It showed me that the best way to learn coding isn't through books or tutorials.
+It's by building things.
 The only true way to become a programmer is to set a goal and then figure out whatever it takes to achieve it.

 My passion for incremental games never faded.
 Six years later, I'm working on a new project: Emoji Tycoon.
 This time, with the experience I've gained, I'm aiming to build a fully-realized mobile game, complete with a robust front-end and back-end.